chelsea-here/plantscape/README.md

 ---

-## 📌 Licensing Note: This project is part of my professional portfolio — code is All Rights Reserved.
+## 📌 Licensing Note: This project is part of my professional portfolio — while other small demo projects may use MIT licensing for educational purposes - this code is All Rights Reserved.